Pierre-Sassoulas/shadok/README.md

 Sadly the highest order of meta-bin yet attainable is only 31.
 Those are big very meta bins though.

+* My empty meta bins are disappearing when I create a `ShadokInteger` ?!
+But I need them if my number get bigger !

+Stop reporting this issue.
+This is a feature not a bug !
+You should create meta bins only when you need them for efficiency.
+I don't care about your use case.

+* Why is `GaGaGaGaGaBu` becoming `Bu` when I cast it to `int` ?

+See "*My empty meta bins are disappearing*".

 * Is there any side effect to using this library ?

-Yes, sometimes we're not careful and we count to BuGa, so some shadok's eggs can be created.
+Yes, sometimes we're not careful and we count to *BuGa*, so some shadok's eggs can be created.
 Please however note that this help with performance because they can help with parallelism as soon as they hatch.